ShaneChandler-Cyber/ShaneChandlerPortfolio/index.md

 # Roadmap

-My professional journey is focused on becoming a SOC Analyst and later advancing into a cyber threat intelligence role.
+My professional journey is focused on becoming a cyber threat intelligence then later transition to a consultant/Penetration tester.
 I'm actively building skills and planning to take key certifications such as OSCP, Pentest+, and CISSP to bolster my technical expertise.

 ## 1. Certifications and Training